oroinc/documentation/user/back-office/getting-started/navigation/sidebar-panel.rst

 - |IcSettings| Configure the widget settings.

-- |IcDelete| Remove the widget from the sidebar.
+- |Trash-SVG| Remove the widget from the sidebar.

 - **x** close the widget (appears when the panel is minimized).